pgarrett-scripps/PaserVenn/README.md

 **PaSER Venn**

-PaSER Venn is a Streamlit application for comparing peptide and protein results between multiple experiments.
+PaSER Venn is a Streamlit application for comparing peptide and protein results between multiple IP2 or PaSER experiments.
-The application contains two pages, PaSER Venn and PaSER plot, which allow you to visualize which peptides and proteins are shared between experiments.
+The application contains two pages, PaSER Venn and PaSER plot.
+PaSER Venn generates venn diagrams to visualize peptide and protein overlap, between 2 or 3 experiments.
+PaSER Plot generates bar plots to visualize how peptide and protein IDs change over subsequent experiments.

 **Try it out**